Britain's FTSE firmer after U.S. jobs report

 About 217,000 U.S. jobs were added last month, in line with market expectations, while the unemployment rate held steady at 6.3 percent.

-Centrica, meanwhile, saw its shares advance 1.5 percent after a report in the Daily Mail said the utility had attracted bid interest from Middle East investors.
+Centrica, meanwhile, saw its shares advance 1.4 percent after a report in the Daily Mail said the utility had attracted bid interest from Middle East investors.
 Centrica declined to comment on the report.
-(Additional reporting by Lionel Laurent; Editing by Mark Heinrich)
+(Additional reporting by Lionel Laurent; Editing by Ruth Pitchford)